-- Pain during activities which engage the affected thigh muscle, e.g. walking, going up/down stairs, sit to stand, kicking.
+- Pain during activities that engage the affected thigh muscle, e.g. walking, going up/downstairs, sit to stand, kicking.

-- “Pulling pain” or a tugging sensation with stretching of the affected muscle eg heel to bottom.
+- “Pulling pain” or a tugging sensation with stretching of the affected muscle, e.g. heel to your bottom.

-- Audible “pop” or snapping sensation at the time of injury, which may indicate a major tear or rupture.
+- You experience an audible “pop” or “snap” sensation at the moment of injury.
+This sensation may indicate a significant tear or rupture.